-- Providing Proactive References – Typically prudent HR advisors suggest a “name, rank, and serial number” reference approach for employees who were terminated, especially if the cause was controversial.
+- Providing Proactive References – Typically, prudent HR advisors suggest a “name, rank, and serial number” reference approach for employees who were terminated, especially if the cause was controversial.
 Most laid off employees, especially in the wake of COVID-19, leave on good terms and their cause of separation will be a simple lack of work.
-In these cases, promptly and proactively putting together a reference letter and/or LinkedIn endorsement will not only reassure laid off employees of their value at a time when their confidence may be low and may slow their job search, it can help smooth the hiring process for a prospective new employer.
+In these cases, promptly and proactively putting together a reference letter and/or LinkedIn endorsement will not only reassure laid off employees of their value at a time when their confidence may be low (potentially slowing their job search) and can help smooth the hiring process for a prospective new employer.

 - Using Proactive Outplacement – Outplacement or reemployment services can help employees look forward and land their next job instead of looking back and making claims against their last employer.
 Using an outplacement firm can make a huge difference in how long it takes an employee to find that next job.
 Members of the 501(c) Agencies Trust have free access to outplacement services through our partners at NextJob.
 Not only can using an outplacement service help the separated employee, but it can save reimbursing nonprofits money on UI claims, and it can demonstrate that the organization cares about its people, even during a challenging situation.

 - Communicating Layoffs with Sensitivity – Managers who have training in how to sensitively but firmly announce layoffs can dampen the initial shock of the layoff as well as give appropriate hope for employees.
-For employers offering outplacement, a critical component is explaining both the benefit as well as the ability to increase the odds of landing a job by 60% by embracing best practices in job search.
+For employers offering outplacement, it can be helpful to make employees aware of the benefit at time of the layoff announcement – explaining both the benefit as well as the ability to increase the odds of landing a job by 60% by embracing best practices in job search.